nihith-nath/nihith-nath/README.md

 - 👋 Hi, I’m @nihith-nath
-- 👀 I’m interested in web devlopment and data science
+- 👀 I’m interested in analytics and data science
-- 🌱 I’m currently learning fullstack web development
+- 🌱 I’m currently learning Datascience
-- 💞️ I’m looking to collaborate on any web dev projects.
+- 💞️ I’m looking to collaborate on any Data science or data related projects
 - 📫 How to reach me ...

 <!---